emendezy/McServer/README.md

 ### Managing the Minecraft Server UpTime
 - Now we are ready to start our minecraft server via our lambda start_mc's api
-- First make sure your ec2 instance has been stopped
+- First make sure your ec2 instance has been stopped and you've completed the initial server.jar setup steps (changing eula.txt)
 - Next use this curl cmd in your terminal or cmd prompt to start our server.
 Replace strings in <> with your deployed infrastructure
-    - 'api_gateway_id' can be found in AWS::API Gateway in the aws console
+    - `api_gateway_id` can be found in AWS::API Gateway in the aws console
-    - 'region' is wherever you're deploying.
-In this example, I'm in 'us-east-1'
+    - `region` is wherever you're deploying.
+In this example, I'm in `us-east-1`
-    - 'stage_name' is the parameter you used when creating the lambda in the sam template 'StageName'
+    - `stage_name` is the parameter you used when creating the lambda in the sam template `StageName`
 ```shell
 curl -X POST -H "Content-Type: application/json" -d '{}' https://<api_gateway_id>.execute-api.<region>.amazonaws.com/<stage_name>/start-mc-server
 ```